Changes to Qt WebEngine

 If you port your Qt Quick application, please remember to use the new module name in your qmake project file.

 Several classes have been moved from Qt WebEngineWidgets to Qt WebEngineCore if they did not use the Widgets module.
 In most cases this change should be source compatible unless you included the module name in the include header, in which case you need to update your includes.

 Has been unified between QML and C++ versions, so both are now accepted or rejected via methods on the class.

-Has been moved to Core, and API that worked on
+Has been moved to Core and renamed QWebEngineDownloadRequest.

 The navigation requests are now accepted or rejected like other request objects using accept() or reject() methods.

 Has been renamed WebEngineNewWindowRequest.

 The default profile is now off the record.
 To have a standard browser profile with disk-cache and cookies, we recommend creating your own profile and using that explicitly.